 Arizona Among Pac-12 Title Contenders in 2021

-A bevy of Arizona sportsbooks list the Wildcats among the favorites to win the 2022 Pac-12 Championship.
+The best sports betting apps Arizona has list the Wildcats among the favorites to win the 2022 Pac-12 Championship.

 The Wildcats currently have the third-best odds of winning the Pac-12 regular season title at FanDuel Sportsbook Arizona (+600).
 Caesars Sportsbook Arizona (+650), DraftKings Arizona (+700), and TwinSpires Sportsbook Arizona (+700) list Arizona either in solo possession or tied for the fourth-best odds of winning the regular season.